In addition to your membership, you may choose to purchase Massage and Nutrition Services.

 All Foods Fit, Moderation is Key!

 Healthy eating is vital to a regular exercise program.
 It not only provides your body with energy for your workout, but also contributes to improved recovery.
-Our Registered Dietitian and Nutrition Specialist work with your trainer to ensure dietary and exercise goals are consistent and provides accountability while you transition to healthier eating.
+Our Registered Dietitian works with your trainer to ensure dietary and exercise goals are consistent and provide accountability while you transition to healthier eating.

 Getting started is easy with these three steps:

-Learn more by meeting with our Nutrition Specialist to understand our nutrition services and the relationship between balanced eating and meeting your exercise goals.
+Learn more by meeting with our Registered Dietitian to understand M4L nutrition services and the relationship between balanced eating and meeting your exercise goals.

 Schedule an Assessment to discuss personal goals, portion sizes and the importance of each food group.
-Our Nutrition Specialist will prepare an individualized eating plan which will include caloric, macronutrient and fluid needs.
+Our Registered Dietitian will prepare an individualized eating plan which will include caloric, macronutrient and fluid needs.

 Swedish Massage is a very relaxing and therapeutic style of bodywork.
 It combines oils or lotion with an array of strokes such as rolling, kneading, and percussion to help the body improve circulation.
 Benefits may include relief from aches and pains, decreased stress levels in the body, enhanced mental clarity, improved appearance, and greater flexibility.